JP1-6/rothko-painting-JK-368/README.md

 # rothko-painting-JK-368
-this is the rothko painting code
+this is the rothko painting code assignment.